Check us out on Facebook@ Crossroads Community Church Youth

 How do you think we are doing??
 Please use the contact form to let us know and provide feedback.

 Thomas is currently a District licensed Pastor and the Youth Director at CrossRoads Community Church.
-He is currently enrolled at Nazarene Bible College and is pursuing the requirements for Ordination.
+He is currently working on his Masters Degree in Pastoral Leadership.
 Please fill out a contact form if you have any questions for him or about the youth ministry or if you need prayer.